Since I've been living on the island for a few years now, I feel it's time to write my perspective on living in Cyprus as an online entrepreneur.

 Divided island since 1974

-House prices in Cyprus vary depending on the city.
-The real estate market in Cyprus is quite good for both renting and buying.
+House prices in Cyprus vary depending on the city, but overall, the real estate market is quite good for both renting and buying.

-Although, similar to other European countries, the Cypriot house prices are on the way up.
+Although, similar to other European countries, the Cypriot house prices have been going up.

 Flights to & from Cyprus